scottmsilver/iftop-telegraf-influx/README.md

 # iftop-telegraf-influx

 Collect iftop metrics and send them via telegraf influx format (and then import them how you like - I use Influx/Grafana)

 # To install

  - Clone this repository
- - Install telegraf if you haven't already.
+ - Install and set-up telegraf if you haven't already.
+ - Setup telegraf to output to influx if that is your desired path.
- - Install iftop in the usal way via your favorite package manager.
+ - Install iftop in the usual way via your favorite package manager.
  - Look at iftop_telegraf.sh and update the interface name - typically your LAN interface -- and the path to iftop.
 Mine is igb1.
  - Test this by running iftop_telegraf.sh